Northeast Florida's Outdoor Kitchen Builders · Family-Owned Since 2013

 Permits, Gas & Electrical Plan

-Stamped engineering for any masonry island or covered cook structure.
-Duval, St. Johns, Nassau, or Clay county permit with the gas and electrical plan.
-HOA architectural review submitted on your behalf with the rendered board.
-You don’t visit the county office.
+Stamped engineering for any masonry island or covered cook structure, plus the gas and electrical plan.
+We pull your Duval, St. Johns, Nassau, or Clay county permit and coordinate the inspections — you never visit the county office.

 week 2–4